 \item Horstmann et al. \citep{Horstmann} estimated functional connectivity networks through cross-correlation and mean phase coherence from EEG and MEG data obtained from 21 patients diagnosed with drug-resistant epilepsy (9 males and 12 females) and 23 healthy controls (12 males and 11 females).
 They found that epileptic brain networks showed abnormally regular functional networks relative to healthy controls.

 \item Merelli et al. \citep{Merelli} estimated functional connectivity networks through Pearson's correlation from EEG data obtained from 10 patients diagnosed with focal epilepsy (5 males and 5 females; age range: 0.5-19).
 From these networks, they constructed clique complexes and computed weighted persistent entropy for the pre-ictal and ictal phases.
-They found that the analysis of the persistent entropy is able to detect the transition between the pre-ictal and ictal phases. \end{itemize}
+They found that the analysis of the persistent entropy can detect the transition between the pre-ictal and ictal phases. \end{itemize}

 Next, we present some results obtained for (directed) effective connectivity networks estimated from EEG data.